The Unfinished Revolution

 Maryland in the Wars for Independence

 The Unfinished Revolution explores the turmoil of the United States’ emergence on the world stage between 1775 and 1815.
 The exhibition highlights two points that became certain—the country’s revolution remained unfinished, and Marylanders of many races and creeds were at the forefront of each conflict.
-Opening September 10, 2021.
+This exhibition is on long-term view.

 More About the Exhibition